-POLL: Genealogical Curiosity Is A Top Reason For DNA Tests, Privacy A Concern
+POLL: Genealogical Curiosity Is A Top Reason For DNA Tests; Privacy A Concern

 My mom is old-fashioned, so I got her flowers for Mother's Day.
 But there was no shortage of promotion for an alternative gift — a genetic test.